Adjoint Method in PDE-based Image Compression: Numerical Results

 \section{Numerical Results}

 In this section we present some numerical results when the cost functional is the $L^1$-error and the $L^2$-error, respectively, as they are the most representative for noise in practice.
-In fact, we take these specific values of $p$, depending on the nature of the noise considered, but for $p=1$, we introduce an approximation of the $L^1$-norm that fulfills the assumptions of the previous sections.
+In fact, we take these specific values of $p$, depending on the nature of the noise considered.
+The reconstruction step is performed by solving the heat equation with the semi-implicit discrete scheme and $\alpha$ is the time step.
 Let us denote by $f$ the original image, $f_\delta$ the noisy one, and we denote by $u$ the reconstructed image.
 We emphasis that the inpainting masks are built from $f_\delta$, that is to say $f_\delta$ is available in $D$ during the mask selection step while the data for the reconstruction are only available in $K$.
 We denote by \textit{Lp-ADJ-T} the algorithm using the adjoint method by selecting the pixels given by $-\widetilde{v}_0\,\widetilde{w}_0$ and we denote \textit{Lp-ADJ-H} the algortihm combining with a halftoning technique (see \cite{Ulichney1987, Floyd1976})).
-For comparisons purpose, we consider \textit{H1-T} and \textit{H1-H} which correspond to the mask selection following the asymptotic expansion given in \cite{Belhachmi2009}, and where we take directly as criterion the hard/soft-thresholding of $|\Delta f_\delta|$ (see. \cite{Belhachmi2009}-\cite{Belhachmi2022}).
+For comparisons purpose, we consider \textit{H1-T} and \textit{H1-H} which correspond to the mask selection following the asymptotic expansion given in \cite{Belhachmi2009}, and where we take directly as criterion the hard/soft-thresholding of $|\Delta f_\delta|$ (see. \cite{Belhachmi2009}-\cite{Belhachmi2022Jun}).